Last Updated: November 2023

 While the tasks of this position are sometimes handled by a property manager, leasing agents are typically in charge of the entire leasing process from start to finish.
 This typically includes marketing the property, scheduling and conducting property showings, screening potential tenants, and preparing lease agreements.

-Senior/Regional/Director of Asset Management
+Senior/ Regional/ Director of Asset Management

 The name may vary among companies such as regional manager or director of asset management, but this position is in charge of delegating, leading and resolving issues for multiple property managers and their respective teams such as leasing agents and even maintenance personnel.
-At this level, the amount of tenant interaction is drastically reduced and they primarily deal with property managers and vice presidents.

 Vice President of Asset Management